chanzuckerberg/cellxgene/experiments/heroku/README.md

 What Heroku enables is a quick, non-technical method of setting up a cell×gene instance.
 No command line knowledge needed.
 This also allows machines anywhere to access the instance, so sharing a visualized dataset is as simple as sharing a link.

-If you want to quickly deploy an instance of cellxgene and, if not using a small dataset, okay with paying for a tiered dyno, this is a viable solution.
+This is a good option if you want to quickly deploy an instance of cellxgene to the web.
+Heroku deployments are free for small datasets up to around 500MBs in size.
+See below regarding larger datasets.

 ## Why shouldn't I use it?